 Coverage of STMP™ Exam

-Broadly, the questions appearing in TMI exams purport to check and validate examinees' awareness and knowledge about the general frameworks of Talent Management; key practices and trends in 21st century Talent Management, and critical issues, challenges & opportunities in the discipline today.
-TMI exams – in keeping with the TMI framework TMI-UKF™ and the TMI Body of Knowledge – steer clear from Human Resource Management, and stay focused on Talent Management.
-Examinees are expected to be already aware of Human Resource Management to be able to get recognition further for their readiness for Talent Management.
+Generally, the questions appearing in TMI exams aim to check and validate examinees' awareness and knowledge about the general frameworks of Talent Management, key practices and trends in 21st century Talent Management, and critical issues, challenges and opportunities in the discipline today.
+TMI exams – in keeping with the TMI framework TMI-UKF™ and the TMI Body of Knowledge – steer clear of Human Resource Management topics, and stay focused on Talent Management.
+Examinees are expected to already be aware of Human Resource Management to be able to get recognition further for their readiness for Talent Management.

-TMI certification exams feature questions drawn from a wide selection of Talent Management areas a knowledge in which, the TMI body of knowledge defines as essential–to–have for individuals intending to be recognized and credentialed by TMI.
+TMI certification exams feature questions drawn from a wide selection of Talent Management areas, a knowledge in which the TMI body of knowledge defines as essential–to–have for individuals intending to be recognized and credentialed by TMI.
 The framework or scope of content and coverage of TMI exams is defined reasonably well by the TMI text prescribed for the STMP™ exam–takers – The Talent Management Handbook for Practitioners.
-More specifically, the following topics have been prescribed by the TMI Professional Certification Board in which the knowledge of examinees are tested by TMI Exam questions:
+More specifically, the following topics have been prescribed by the TMI Professional Certification Board in which the knowledge of examinees are tested.

 |Knowledge Dimensions Covered